 - Add cilantro as well and give it a good mix at the end.20 g Cilantro

-- Finally, add all the spices (salt, roasted cumin seeds, lemon pepper seasoning, red chili flakes and dry mango powder/lemon juice) and mix.1 tsp Salt, 1 tsp Lemon pepper, 1 tsp Red chili flakes, 1 tsp Dry mango powder
+- Finally, add all the spices (salt, roasted cumin seeds, lemon pepper seasoning, red chili flakes and dry mango powder/lemon juice) and mix.1 teaspoon Salt, 1 teaspoon Lemon pepper, 1 teaspoon Red chili flakes, 1 teaspoon Dry mango powder

 - Keep the coated cutlets in fridge for 1 hr.